 Mr. Orr received a BA in Philosophy from Morehouse College and a JD from Howard University's School of Law.
 He is an active member of the D.C., Virginia, and National Bar Associations.
 His Twitter handle is @allenorresq.

-Mr. McKinney has lived and worked in Greensboro for over twenty years, having founded McKinney Immigration Law firm, with offices in Greensboro, Wilmington, and Asheville.
+Jeremy McKinney, an immigration attorney from Greensboro, NC, was elected as the association's Second Vice President for the 2019-2020 term.
+Mr. McKinney has lived and worked in Greensboro for over twenty years, having founded McKinney Immigration Law firm, with offices in Greensboro and Wilmington.
 He is a North Carolina Board Certified Immigration Law Specialist and is admitted to practice law in North Carolina, the Middle, Eastern, and Western District Courts of North Carolina, along with the Fourth, Seventh, and Eleventh Circuit Courts of Appeals, and the U.S. Supreme Court.

 Mr. McKinney graduated magna cum laude with a Bachelor of Arts in English from Virginia Commonwealth University in 1993 and later received his Juris Doctorate from Campbell University School of Law in 1996.
 He has previously taught Immigration Law at Elon University School of Law as an Adjunct Professor, and served on the North Carolina State Bar's Specialization Committee.